silverpip/silverpip.github.io/_posts/2011-07-23-the-water-rat.md

+---
+title: The Water Rat
+date: 2011-07-23 21:49:11
+category: blog
+tag: vintage
+---
          _“Nice?
 It’s the _only_ thing,” said the water rat solemnly, as he leant forward for his stroke.
 “Believe me, my friend, there is _nothing_– absolutely nothing– half so much worth doing as simply messing about it boats.
 Simply messing,” he went on dreamily: “messing– about– in– boats; messing–”_

  _–The Wind in the Willows, Kenneth Grahame_